RxNaison/Gemini-Pro/README.md

 Simple webview app that gives you a little bit more functionality

 # How to use

+You need to give a permission to your google drive using chrome first, and then you can use the app.

+This is google security policy and i can't fix it.
+And also this security policy is the same reason downloads don't work in the app except for audio downloading, generated video you can save on your google drive.

 <img src="https://github.com/user-attachments/assets/f3037666-4945-492f-b06a-65e9d7c96d1e" alt="Main screen" width="250">
 <img src="https://github.com/user-attachments/assets/90a572b2-24c1-4cd0-b950-d7351c1e86a3" alt="Additional menu" width="250">
 <img src="https://github.com/user-attachments/assets/edeb14b6-dff6-4df1-98c5-0c9541475105" alt="Diagram demonstration" width="250">